viamrobotics/docs/docs/installation/micro-rdk-dev.md

 ### Upload `viam-micro-server` to your ESP32

-Now, upload the project to connect to your ESP32 and remotely control it live on [the Viam app](https://app.viam.com):
+Now, flash the project to your ESP32 and it will connet to [the Viam app](https://app.viam.com) from which you can then remotely control it:

 {{< tabs >}}
 {{% tab name="Use Canon" %}}